Last Updated on October 19, 2023 by Aaron

 Mozzarella cheese is a delicious and versatile ingredient that can be used in many recipes.
 But, you shouldn’t buy more than you can use in a week because it can go bad.

-In general, fresh mozzarella has a shelf life of 5 days once opened.
-Loaf mozzarella will last for up to 21 days after opening, and smoked mozzarella will last up to 28 days once opened.
+In general for the expiration date, fresh mozzarella has a shelf life of roughly 5 days once opened.
+Loaf/block mozzarella can last for up to 21 days, and smoked mozzarella lasts up to 28 days once opened.

 And it’s best to keep your cheese refrigerated and to use it before the expiration date.
 Mozzarella cheese can spoil easily, so it’s important to inspect it often for signs of spoilage.
 Signs of spoilage include a change in texture or taste, discoloration, mold growth, and an off smell.
 We will discuss more below.